sCrypt-Inc/scryptTS-docs/docs/how-to-deploy-and-call-a-contract/call-deployed.md

 ---
-sidebar_position: 2
+sidebar_position: 5
 ---

-# Tutorial 2: Interact with a Deployed Contract
+# Interact with a Deployed Contract

 ## Overview
-In this tutorial, we will interact with a deployed smart contract by calling its public method.
+In this tutorial, we will interact with a deployed smart contract by calling its public method, in a separate process or by a different party.
 We need to create an instance corresponding to the deployed contract on chain.

 ## The Smart Contract